 As this is a quaint fortified town centuries old, you’re not going to find any high rise, modern hotels in the Old Town.
 Plus, why would you want to stay somewhere new and modern when you could stay somewhere with a historic charm to add to the ambience of your visit!?

 We stayed in the adorable Palazzo Drusko Deluxe Rooms ⭐⭐⭐⭐ which were right in the heart of the historic town, near the North Gate (River Gate).
 Decorated in a traditional style with 150-year-old furniture, stone walls and wooden elements, this hotel gave us the perfect vibe for life in Kotor.
 To add romance to our stay on a warm summer night, the hotel owner plays traditional Montenegrin music over a vintage radio.
-I wouldn’t have wanted to stay anywhere else!
+I wouldn’t have wanted to stay anywhere else as I truly felt we picked the best place to stay in Kotor!

 What To Do In Kotor